Replicate data into Azure Database for MySQL - Flexible Server

 APPLIES TO: Azure Database for MySQL - Flexible Server

-Data-in replication allows you to synchronize data from an external MySQL server into the Azure Database for MySQL Flexible service.
-The external server can be on-premises, in virtual machines, Azure Database for MySQL Single Server, or a database service hosted by other cloud providers.
+Data-in replication allows you to synchronize data from an external MySQL server into an Azure Database for MySQL flexilbe server.
+The external server can be on-premises, in virtual machines, Azure Database for MySQL single server, or a database service hosted by other cloud providers.
 Data-in replication is based on the binary log (binlog) file position-based.
 To learn more about binlog replication, see the MySQL binlog replication overview.

 Configuring Data-in replication for zone-redundant high-availability servers is not supported.